jdoleary/Spellmasons/docs/TasksCurrent.md

 # Low hanging fruit
+- bug: multiplayer: portal isn't synced if you refresh
+- Add cooldowns
+    - Add spell that clears cooldowns
+---
 - Test Game Over screen on multiplayer
 - bug: health bars disappear when cone prediction is up
     - this is because unitOverlayGraphics is used for attack radiuses and health bars